Election 2024: What do the markets say?

 Consumer moods improve, but remain dim

-The University of Michigan Consumer Sentiment Index increased for the first time since March to 67.8 on a preliminary basis in August, from 66.4 in July.
-Still, the index remained well below its historical election-year average of 85.7.
-In fact, going back to 1978, sentiment has only been this low in August of an election year twice, with one instance resulting in the incumbent’s unseating (1980) and the other in a party change in which there was no incumbent (2008)1.
+In fact, going back to 1978, sentiment has never been this low in October of an election year, and the only two election cycles where it hovered near these levels resulted in party changes1.
 All that said, sentiment is just one of many indicators of election results and should be viewed in the context of overall economic conditions.

 Stock returns may reflect political shifts

-- The performance of different equity sectors can also offer insight into potential political outcomes, as investors position their portfolios for gains or losses ahead of anticipated policy changes that may affect an industry’s profitability.
+The performance of different equity sectors can also offer insight into potential political outcomes, as investors position their portfolios for gains or losses ahead of anticipated policy changes that may affect an industry’s profitability.

 Investing in an election year